dclaz/mELO/README.md

     matches](https://dclaz.github.io/mELO/articles/02_afl.html).
 An
     investigation of whether there is any evidence of non-transitive relationships in AFL match outcomes.
-3. [Impact of noisy outcomes in mELO models](https://dclaz.github.io/mELO/articles/03_noise.html).
-An investigation into how noise impacts the estimation abilities and/or theprediction accuracy of a mELO model.
+3. [Impact of noisy or probabilistic outcomes in mELO models](https://dclaz.github.io/mELO/articles/03_noise.html).
+An investigation into how noise or probabilistic outcomes impacts the estimation abilities and/or the prediction accuracy of a mELO model.

 ## Example